Music of Kikuko Kanai

 Dr. Maiko Kawabata

-Kanai developed her own unique compositional voice by combining her extensive training in Western harmony, counterpoint and orchestration in Tokyo (with a pupil of Hindemith) with her Okinawan musical heritage.
-She devoted herself to collecting, transcribing and publishing more than a thousand folksongs, which formed the basis for her numerous orchestral, chamber choral and other works – among them symphonies, an opera, Tale of Okinawa, and the Hollywood film soundtrack ‘The Teahouse of the August Moon’ which was set in Okinawa.
+Kanai developed her own unique compositional voice by combining her extensive training in Western harmony, counterpoint and orchestration with her Okinawan musical heritage.
+She devoted herself to collecting, transcribing and publishing more than a thousand folksongs, which formed the basis for her numerous orchestral, chamber choral and other works .
+Among these symphonies are an opera, Tale of Okinawa, and the Hollywood film soundtrack ‘The Teahouse of the August Moon’, which was set in Okinawa.

-Although some of her songs, music for piano and woodwinds are available on CD, few of her orchestral works have been recorded.
-This project will enable her orchestral music to be heard for the first time outside Japan - music bearing evocative titles such as ‘Shrine Maiden Dance’, ‘Good Harvest Dance’, and ‘Karate’ – via recordings and broadcasts on BBC Radio 3.
-In parallel, a critical appraisal of the triply marginalised (as a woman, as a Japanese, as an Okinawan) Kanai’s music in context is being prepared for publication and conference presentations.
+This project has already enabled Kanai's music to be heard live on air for the first time in the UK, via broadcasts on BBC Radio 3.
+Two interviews featuring Dr. Kawabata speaking about Kanai and her music have been released as BBC podcasts.
+A critical appraisal of the triply marginalised (as a woman, as a Japanese, as an Okinawan), Kanai’s music in context is being prepared for publication and conference presentations.

 Project team